WinnersProx/AutoMart/README.md

 ## Getting Started
 1. Clone the github repository [here](https://github.com/WinnersProx/AutoMart),

-2. Install all the dependencies by running the following command in your command line interface shifting firstly in the [/api] directory where the package.json file resides
+2. Install all the dependencies by running the following command in your command line interface

 ```sh
     $ npm install